favourbadakin/favourbadakin/README.md

 • ⚡️ I'm always learning **JavaScript.**  <br>

-• 🌱 I'm a Tech content creator <br>
+• 🌱 I'm a Tech content creator. <br>

-• 💼 I’m looking to collaborate on any cool project you think we can work on together
+• 💼 I’m looking to collaborate on any cool project you think we can work on together.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">